URL redirection, also called URL

 A slightly different effect can be achieved by creating a single HTML frame that contains the target page:

-One main difference to the above redirect methods is that for a frame redirect, the browser displays the URL of the frame document and not the URL of the target page in the URL bar.
+redirect, the browser displays the URL of the frame document and not the

-This cloaking technique may be used so that the reader sees a more memorable URL or to fraudulently conceal a phishing site as part of website spoofing.[8]
+cloaking technique may be used so that the reader sees a more memorable

 Redirect chains